Programs Founded by JLN

 The Junior League Home for Crippled Children (now Monroe Carell Jr. Children’s Hospital at Vanderbilt), 1923

 Vanderbilt Children’s Hospital is one of the most respected pediatric facilities in the country and is dedicated to meeting the unique health-care needs of children, from newborn to young adult, and their families.
 The vision for the hospital was first realized in 1932, with the establishment of the Junior League of Nashville’s Home for Crippled Children.
-Today, JLN is active in many programs and maintains a close relationship with Vanderbilt Children’s Hospital.
-JLN has donated 17 million dollars to Vanderbilt Children’s Hospital over the years, including our current gift pledged through 2022.
+Today, JLN is active in many programs and maintains a close relationship with the hospital.
+JLN has donated 17 million dollars to hospital programs over the years, including our current gift pledged through 2022.

 Nashville Children’s Theatre, 1931